 Eyelid reconstruction surgery is an outpatient procedure for which you need a local anesthetic and IV sedation.
 You can go home on the same day.

-If you have facial skin cancer, the team at Brian H. Chon, MD, has specialized skills to reconstruct complex and delicate areas of your face.
+If you have facial skin cancer, the team at New York Eye and Face Oculoplastic Surgery has specialized skills to reconstruct complex and delicate areas of your face.
 Call their office to find out more or book an appointment online today.